 Buying a home is an intimidating event for most people, but it's not too hard with a bit of up-front planning.

-So they know exactly what they can expect, I will give buyers an overview of the whole deal.
+So they'll know exactly what they can expect, I like to give buyers an overview of the whole deal.

-These are my nine steps to buying a home.
+Below are my nine steps to purchasing a home.